finom/check-imports/README.md

 ## How it works

 1. The library gets all .js, .jsx, .ts files by a given path;
-2. Builds their AST trees via [@babel/parser](https://babeljs.io/docs/en/babel-parser);
+2. Builds AST tree via [ts-morph](https://www.npmjs.com/package/ts-morph);
 3. Retrieves import paths from `import from`, `require()`, `import()`;
-4. Runs some filters and mappings:
+4. Runs the following filtering and mapping:
     1. Ignore relative paths;
-    2. Ignore built-in NodeJS modules such as `path`, `fs`, `child_process` etc;
+    2. Ignore built-in NodeJS modules such as `node:path`, `path`, `node:fs`, `fs`, etc;
     3. Retrieve module names (`lodash/pick` becomes `lodash`);
     4. Retrieve module names from scoped packages (`@scope/module/foo/bar` becomes `@scope/module`);
     5. Get rid of Webpack syntax (`foo!bar!baz?quux=bat&xyzzy=plugh` becomes `baz`);
-5. Finds a "parent" (a closest) package.json file;
+5. Finds a closest package.json file relative to the file with import;
 6. Compares its contents with the retrieved list of imports and if `update` option is set to `true` the script updates it.
     1. If `ignore` option is provided then `"dependencies"` aren't going to be updated with a given dependency or multiple dependencies;
-    2. If a dependency already exists either at `"dependencies"`, `"optionalDependencies"` or `"peerDependencies"` then `"dependencies"` aren't going to be updated and a dependency version remains the same;
+    2. If a dependency already exists either at `"dependencies"`, `"optionalDependencies"`, `"devDependencies"` or `"peerDependencies"` then `"dependencies"` aren't going to be updated and a dependency version remains the same;
-    3. If neither of things above is happened then a dependency of a latest version retrieved from NPM registry is going to be added to `"dependencies"`.
+    3. If none of these two, a dependency of a latest version is retrieved from NPM registry and going to be added to `"dependencies"`.

 Note that after an update you still need to run `npm install` manually.